-Your dog may need help to walk if his hind legs are very weak or paralysed, e.g. if he’s recovering from IVDD (intervertebral disc disease).
+Your dog may need help to walk if their hind legs are very weak or paralysed, for example during recovery from IVDD (intervertebral disc disease).
 Some of these dogs cannot move their hind legs at all.
 Others are able to move their hind legs a little but cannot yet take proper steps.

 Why use a hindquarter sling?

 Without any help, these dogs either fall or drag their hind legs along the ground when trying to walk.
 It’s not a good idea to let your dog drag himself along.
 Firstly, dragging can damage the skin where it scrapes along the ground.
-Secondly, your dog will find it very hard to walk properly again once he’s got into the habit of dragging himself along.
-A good way to learn to walk is to be given some physical support while “having a go” at walking.
-The aims of sling-walking are to keep the dog safe as he attempts to walk, and to help him to learn to walk.
+Secondly, your dog will find it very hard to walk properly again once they’ve got into the habit of dragging themselves along.
+A good way to learn to walk is to be given some physical support while ‘having a go’ at walking.
+The aims of sling-walking are to keep the dog safe as they try to walk, and to help them learn to walk.

 When to use a hindquarter sling

 Take your recovering dog out for toileting (to pee and poo) for up to five minutes at a time at least three times daily.
-Ask your dog’s vet to advise you on how many times to take him out per day.
-If your dog can’t walk (if he just drags himself or keeps placing his paws upside-down) then do help him with a hindquarter sling whenever he’s on the ground.
+Ask your vet to advise you on how many times to take them out per day.
+If your dog can’t walk (if they fall, drag themselves along, or keep placing their paws upside-down) help them with a hindquarter sling.

-Above: If your dog cannot walk without knuckling or dragging his paws, then support his hindquarters with a sling.
-Photo is of Bella, courtesy of Julie Austin
+Above: If your dog cannot walk without knuckling or dragging their paws, support their hindquarters with a sling.
+(Photo is of Bean owned by Christian and Lena)

 Choosing a hindquarter sling